 1. Recitals.
-The Planning Commission hereby finds that all of the facts set forth in the recitals above are true and correct and incorporated herein.
-2. CEQA: The Planning Commission concurrently recommended certification of the IS/MND (SCH No. 2025060904) for the project.
+The City Council hereby finds that all of the facts set forth in the recitals above are true and correct and incorporated herein.
+2. CEQA: The City Council previously certified the IS/MND (SCH No. 2025060904) for the project.
 The IS/MND identified the pre-zoning of the project site.
 The pre-zoning does not change the environmental assessment of the IS/MND.
-Further, the Planning Commission recommended to the City Council certification of the IS/MND for this project.
-The Planning Commission further recommends findings that no subsequent review is required under CEQA Guidelines section 15162 as since that time no substantial changes have been proposed in the project which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
+Further, the IS/MND was recently certified at the public hearing regarding the project.
+The City Council further finds that no subsequent review is required under CEQA Guidelines section 15162 as since that time no substantial changes have been proposed in the project which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 Likewise, no substantial changes have occurred since that time with respect to the circumstances under which the project is undertaken which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 There is also no new information, which was not known and could not have been known at the time of the recommendation for certification that the project will have significant effect not discussed in the IS/MND.
-As such, the Planning Commission recommends the City Council find Rezone 2023-03 has already been fully assessed in accordance with CEQA, no subsequent review is required under CEQA Guidelines section 15162, and no further action or review is required under CEQA.
+As such, the City Council finds Rezone 2023-03 has already been fully assessed in accordance with CEQA, no subsequent review is required under CEQA Guidelines section 15162, and no further action or review is required under CEQA.
 3. Rezone Findings.
 The City Council finds as follows: - a.
 The change is consistent with the General Plan.
 The project site is currently planned for residential and commercial uses.
 The project requests an amendment to the General Plan and Zoning Map to increase the acreage of land designated for medium density and mixed use uses, which requires the removal of the acreage of land designated for commercial uses.
 The project would facilitate future residential and commercial development within an area with existing and planned residential, recreational and public institutional uses.
-Through compliance with applicable development standards, environmental mitigation measures, and conditions of approval, the project as proposed is consistent with General Plan Policies LU-1.4 (Limit Residential Development Along Highways), LU-1.6 (Agricultural Buffers), LU-3.2 (Urban Form), LU-3.3 (Prevent Sprawl Development), LU-3.4 (Leapfrog Development) LU-4.5 (Right-to-Farm Disclosure), and LU-5.4 (New Incompatible Land Uses).
+Through compliance with applicable development standards, environmental mitigation measures, and conditions of approval, the project as proposed is consistent with General Plan Policies LU-

+1.4 (Limit Residential Development Along Highways), LU-1.6 (Agricultural Buffers), LU-3.2 (Urban Form), LU-3.3 (Prevent Sprawl Development), LU-3.4 (Leapfrog Development) LU-4.5 (Right-to-Farm Disclosure), and LU-5.4 (New Incompatible Land Uses).
 Therefore, the change is consistent with the General Plan goals and policies.